Loading...

 About me

-I have been closely collaborating with my Algorithms professor for over three years.
-Recently, I began working with another faculty member on AI applications in Healthcare.
+I have collaborated closely with my Algorithms professor for over three years.

-In September 2020, I was selected as a mentee for LeadTheFuture, a Forbes-recognized mentorship organization for talented Italian students with an acceptance rate below 13%.
-In May 2023, I was honoured to become an Ambassador for the organization.
+In September 2020, I was also selected as a mentee for LeadTheFuture, a Forbes-awarded mentorship organization for talented Italian students with <13% acceptance rate.
+Recently, in May 2023, I was honoured to become an Ambassador for the organization.

 Publications